Microchip-MPLAB-Harmony/quick_docs/middleware/graphics_quick_start_application_guides/readme.md

 # Graphics Quick Start Application Guides

 A collection of application quickstart tutorials are provided with MPLAB Harmony Graphics Suite to help users understand and create applications quickly.
-These guides were created using Microchip [supported development boards](https://github.com/Microchip-MPLAB-Harmony/gfx/wiki/Supported-Development-Boards).
+These guides were created using Microchip <a href="https://github.com/Microchip-MPLAB-Harmony/gfx/wiki/Supported-Development-Boards" target="_blank">supported development boards</a>.

 Although these guides run on Microchip boards, customers are free to reference our solutions to enable their custom designs.

 Note: Complete applications are part of each MPLAB Harmony distribution.
-Visit the [quickstart apps](https://github.com/Microchip-MPLAB-Harmony/gfx/tree/master/apps) and [feature apps](https://github.com/Microchip-MPLAB-Harmony/gfx_apps/tree/master/apps) for more information.
+Visit the <a href="https://github.com/Microchip-MPLAB-Harmony/gfx/tree/master/apps" target="_blank">quickstart apps</a> and <a href="https://github.com/Microchip-MPLAB-Harmony/gfx_apps/tree/master/apps" target="_blank">feature apps</a> for more information.

 ### QuickStart Applications Demonstrate
 - Preferred Harmony Practices